guardian/support-dotcom-components/packages/server/scripts/bandit/readme.md

 `TEST_NAME=<test_name> yarn server bandit-data-report`

 Fetches all bandit sample data for the given test, and generates a csv report.
-Useful for plotting how each variant's mean changes over time.
+Useful for plotting how each variant's overall mean changes over time.

 The csv contains a row for each hour/variant, e.g.